Walkthrough guide for Google Threat Intelligence group administrators

 2.1.1.
 Editing organization name, domain name and avatar

 • The first one is on My group menu option -> GROUP PREFERENCES.
-By selecting the pen icon administrators are able to edit Organization and Domain name parameters.
+By selecting the pen icon, group administrators are able to edit Organization and Domain name parameters.

 • The second way of editing this data is from My group menu option -> SETTINGS tab -> Group info section -> Organization and Domain name text boxes.